alperaltuntas/escompblog/_pages/about.md

 permalink: /about/
 ---

+In 2005, The President’s Information Technology Advisory Committee (PITAC) issued a report referring to computation as a “third pillar” of science, placing it alongside theory and experimentation.
 The ESCOMP blog is a platform for sharing ideas, experiences, and opinions on scientific software development and, in particular, earth system modeling.

-Posts are categorized in two main groups:
- - Blog
- - Tutorial

 ***Goals***:
 - To promote best software engineering practices in scientific computing.